-The development of the COVID-19 Application presents an opportunity for cyber criminals to exploit the current crisis.
-Adopting appropriate safeguards - such as (i) encryption (in transit and at rest), (ii) aggregation and anonymization of the data, (iii) frequent monitoring of systems and (iv) regular updates against known bugs and vulnerabilities - will be paramount in combating cybersecurity threats and ensuring that sensitive data does not fall prey to criminals.
-Additionally, the NHS has developed a cybersecurity model (CSSM) providing for a set of security requirements for NHS organizations to comply with, in line with best practice, which would equally apply to NHSX in relation to the COVID-19 Application.
+The development of the COVID-19 application presents an opportunity for cybercriminals to exploit the current crisis.
+Adopting appropriate safeguards - such as (1) encryption, (2) aggregation and anonymization, (3) frequent monitoring of systems, and (4) regular updates against known bugs and vulnerabilities - will be paramount in combating cybersecurity threats and ensuring that sensitive data does not fall prey to criminals.

+The NHS already has a cybersecurity model (Cyber Security Support Model) providing for a set of security requirements for NHS organizations to comply with, in line with best practice, which would equally apply to NHSX and the COVID-19 application.